RathodAnilT/PHP-Tutorial/README.md

 - 2.0, 256.4, 10.358, 7.64E+5, 5.56E-5 are all floats.
 - The float data type can commonly store a value up to 1.7976931348623E+308 (platform dependent), and have a maximum precision of 14 digits.
 - PHP has the following predefined constants for floats (from PHP 7.2):
     - PHP_FLOAT_MAX - The largest representable floating point number
+    - PHP_FLOAT_MIN - The smallest representable positive floating point number